sun-labs/sun-eye/README.md

 # Sun Eye
-Collection of Machine Learning algorithms used for hyperlocal weather prediction
+Collection of Machine Learning algorithms and tools used for hyperlocal weather prediction

 Each folder contains a different project